 The University of North Carolina Board of Governors is the policy-making body legally charged with "the general determination, control, supervision, management, and governance of all affairs of the constituent institutions."
 It elects the president, who administers The University.

 BOARD OF GOVERNORS

-Jim W. Phillips, Jr., Chairman J. Craig Souza, Vice Chairman Secretary to be elected
+Jim W. Phillips, Jr, Chairman J. Craig Souza, Vice Chairman Estelle "Bunny" Sanders, Secretary

 Terms Expiring in 2009